 Ford Everest modified: Aftermarket Wheels and tires

-When it comes to wheels and tires, there are a lot of brands that cater specifically to the Ford Everest.
+When it comes to wheels and tires, there are a lot of brands that can be fitted to the Ford Everest.
 If you’re into tough-looking, off-road-ready wheels, then there’s the Australian brand called Grid, which offers a lifetime structural warranty.

 If you’re interested in Grid wheels for your Everest, you can visit them at the official BCC Wheels Premier Facebook page.
 They also have a shop located in Santa Mesa Heights, Quezon City.